Hey! Read this!

 If people are nervous about combat, why do we do it?
 Because, plain and simple, nothing pulls a group together like making them physically responsible for each other.
 And because it's good and healthy to try new and scary-but-safe things.

 "At the end of the weekend, my husband turned to me and he said 'Oh my gosh!
 I forgot to call the kids!'

-And I looked at him, and I said 'Oh my gosh, I forgot we have kids!' "
+And I said 'Oh my gosh, I forgot we have kids!' "

 Participants stay on-site from Friday at 3pm till Sunday at 5pm.

-We know everyone is busy, but you can't come to Otherworld for just a couple hours, or for just one day.
-Part of what makes the weekend work is the way parties bond and actions progress over time.
-Many people find that the time "lost" while they're away from home/work/school is compensated for with renewed energy and enthusiasm upon returning at the end of the weekend.
+Everyone is busy, but you can't come to Otherworld for just a couple hours or one day.
+Part of what makes the weekend work is that groups bond and actions progress over time.
+Many people find the time "lost" while away from home, work or school is compensated for with renewed energy and enthusiasm at the end of the weekend.

 Otherworld participants aren't passive audience members.
 Instead, each attendee helps create and shape the experience for everyone else.
 Stepping into this sort of immersive, emotionally-compelling adventure is exciting and satisfying.
 It's also a lot.

 Although you won't be with your 6-person group 100% of the time, you'll be sharing a cabin with them and spending most waking hours together as well.
 Otherworld works best when every attendee is an active, engaged and fully-participating member of this group.